Table of Contents

 Scharff, J.S.
 (2012).
 Clinical issues in analyses over the telephone and the internet.
 Int Journal of Psychoanal, 93:81–95.

-March 12, 2021 — Writing about Psychoanalytic Processes
+March 12, 2021 — Writing about the Psychoanalytic Process

 Presenter: Scot Gibson, MD